How to Become a General Nurse Practitioner

 How to Become a Nurse Practitioner

-To become a General Nurse Practitioner, you must earn a Bachelor’s degree in Nursing (BSN) and a Master of Science in Nursing (MSN) degree.
+To become a General Nurse Practitioner, you must earn a Bachelor of Science in Nursing (BSN) degree and a Master of Science in Nursing (MSN) degree.

-Although it’s not required, some Nurse Practitioners also hold a Doctorate of Nursing Practice (DNP) degree.
+Although it’s not required, some Nurse Practitioners also hold a Doctor of Nursing Practice (DNP) degree.

 Nurse Practitioners must also obtain national certification in a patient population focus as well as state APRN licensure.